pingidentity/terraform-provider-pingdirectory/docs/resources/default_inter_server_authentication_info.md

 - `name` (String) Name of this config object.
 - `server_instance_listener_name` (String) Name of the parent Server Instance Listener
 - `server_instance_name` (String) Name of the parent Server Instance
-- `type` (String) The type of Inter Server Authentication Info resource.
-Options are ['password', 'certificate']

 ### Optional